 Thousands of people in North Carolina purchase, sell or refinance their home every year.
 Most of these transactions involve a simple line item for an appraisal.
 Even though there are an increasing number of automated home valuation processes that may appear to be more cost-effective than an appraisal, nearly all lenders still want a local expert because the stakes are so high.
 Is securing a mortgage the only reason to acquire an appraisal?
 Are there more times when the services of a licensed, independent real estate professional might be beneficial?
 You bet there are.

-Appeal your tax assessment
+Dispute your tax assessment

-If you are in an area where property values have depreciated, it's possible you're paying too much in property taxes.
+If you are in an area where property values have declined, it's possible you're paying too much in property taxes.
 An appraisal from Campbell and Cress Appraisal Service, LLC is your best evidence when building your case.
 We're capable of assisting you in disputing your tax assessment.

 Order your appraisal from Campbell and Cress Appraisal Service, LLC todayOrder online

-Accurate and fair estate liquidation
+Fair and accurate estate liquidation